Integrated Community Ageing Team

 • an FY2 doctor on a rotational basis

-• two nurses specialising in older people
+• nurses specialising in older people

 • an occupational therapist specialising in older people

-• two physiotherapists specialising in older people
+• pharmacists specialising in older people

-• a therapy assistant
+• a therapy technician specialising in older people

 The team works collaboratively with primary care to carry out a comprehensive geriatric assessment (CGA) and to create a care plan that addresses the person's needs, usually in a person's own home.

-ICAT care home work
+ICAT care home

 ICAT also provides support and in-reach into the care homes in Islington.
 Each care home and associated GP practice work in collaboration with a consultant geriatrician, pharmacist and pharmacy technician, who attend monthly MDTs at the care home and will see patients at the home.